 Make sure guests see you as a person.
 The magic of Airbnb is people are able to travel, but stay in a real house/ apartment instead of being swept into the crowds of tourists.
 Renting a home gives access to day-to-day amenities, but the guest has to be reminded that they are entering your home.

 Include a snazzy profile picture and a bio.
-If you are a couple have the two of you appear.
+If you are a couple have the 2 of you appear.
 A family even better.
-Later I will talk about creating your welcome booklet, another key area to remind guests you are a person!
+Later I will talk about creating your welcome book, another key area to remind guests you’re a person!

 Back to the first story of the surprise guest and when I was completely stranded with no internet.
 Airbnb will send you an email with information about reservations and also consultations.
 They also send an SMS message warning you about this activity.